Did you recently change your name due to marriage, divorce, or court order and need to update your passport?

 I just got married.
 When should I update my passport?

 It depends on your travel schedule.
-If you have flights booked in your maiden name then you should wait until to return from your trip(s) booked in your maiden name.
-The name on your passport must identically match your boarding pass.
-If it doesn’t, you may not be able to board your flight.
+If you have flights booked in your maiden name, wait until you return from those trips before updating your passport.
+The name on your passport must match your boarding pass exactly or you may not be allowed to fly.

 Best of luck with the rest of your name change!